Make Philly Tomato Pie at home with this simplified recipe. This Philadelphia classic is made with bread dough, pizza sauce, and grated parmesan.

 You can find the full recipe below.
 If you make this recipe, please rate and review it in the comments, or share it with me on Instagram!

 - 540g warm water

 - 3/4 tbsp salt

 - While the dough proofs prepare the sauce by adding the whole peeled tomatoes, olive oil, salt, and minced garlic to a sauce pan, use an immersion blender to blend the sauce.
 It does not have to be perfectly smooth.
 Increase the heat to medium-high and wait for it to begin to simmer.
-Once it simmers reduce the heat to medium-low or low and continue with a low simmer for 45 minutes.
+Once it simmers reduce the heat to medium-low or low and continue with a low simmer with the pot uncovered for 45 minutes.
 Remove the sauce from the heat to cool

 - After the dough has proofed for 3 hours, spread olive oil onto a sheet pan with your hand.
 Using your oiled hand, grab the dough from the bowl or bucket and place on the sheet pan.
 Spread the dough out as best you can.
 It’s okay if the dough shrinks back without reaching the corners of the pan.
 Cover the dough on the sheet pan with a clean dish cloth and allow to proof for another hour.

 - When that hour is almost up, preheat your oven to 475F.
 Remove the dish cloth from the dough and once again spread it over the sheet pan, this time it should be easier to stretch the dough.
 Drizzle a generous amount of olive oil on top and spread it with your finger tips.
 Make small divots in the dough with your finger tips, but do not pierce the dough.
 This prevents large bubbles from forming.